mlua-rs/rlua/README.md

   * "Context" or "Sandboxing" support.
 There should be the ability to set the `_ENV` upvalue of a loaded chunk to a table other than `_G`, so that you can have different environments for different loaded chunks.
-  * More fleshed out Lua API, there is some missing nice to have functionality not exposed like storing values in the registry.
   * Benchmarks, and quantifying performance differences with what you would might write in C.